ADHD symptoms are stress symptoms

 - Panic disorders

-Specific to ADHD is the (attentional) impairment to perform a preconceived future directed action.
-ADHD sufferers are distracted by unimportant stimuli from the environment, but selective attention is hardly impaired.10
+Specific to ADHD is the (attentional) impairment to carry out a pre-planned future directed action.
+Although people with ADHD are distracted by unimportant stimuli from the environment, their selective attention is barely impaired.11

-In our view, however, task switching problems are common in ADHD and are a consequence of impaired controllability of attentional orienting.
+In our opinion, however, task switching problems are common in ADHD and are a consequence of impaired controllability of attentional focus.

-The norepinephrine and dopamine levels, which are elevated during acute stress, impair the functionality of the PFC above a certain level.4 While slightly elevated norepinephrine levels increase the ability to think, very high norepinephrine levels decrease this ability and behavioral control is transferred from the PFC to the posterior cortex.11
+The increased noradrenaline and dopamine levels during acute stress impair the functionality of the PFC above a certain level.5 While slightly elevated noradrenaline levels increase the ability to think, very high noradrenaline levels reduce this ability and behavioral control is transferred from the PFC to the posterior cortex.12

 - Arousal